alechenninger/blog/posts/fakes.md

 Tests?](https://www.facebook.com/notes/kent-beck/unit-tests/1726369154062608/).
 In any case, I still think his own searching for a definition is further evidence that unit vs integration isn't a productive nomenclature.

+## Closing thoughts

+* Mostly, tools are not bad or good.
+We must remember to use them with intention.
+* Reuse your existing, well-tested implementations where you can.
+Strive to make your classes reusable in tests.
+Never stub or fake business logic.
+* Start tests from your core types and work outward, focusing on the testing the contract of the class under test.
+Don't worry if the tests are somehow redundant with other tests–that's a matter of implementation.
+What matters is the class, in conjunction with obedient collaborators, implements its own contract.
+* When using the real thing is harmful (such as too complex or slow to set up), ensure you've first isolated through abstraction.
+Then, fake the abstraction.
+Write tests that run against both the fake and the real implementation to ensure the fake is compliant.
+* Capture common set up scenarios in the language of your problem domain as methods on your fakes.
+* Compile your fakes with your program, and put them behind configuration flags or profiles to enable lightweight modes of execution.